 - 5.1.4 Saffron Walden is a small town and it can relatively easily be crossed from one side or end to the other on foot by a reasonably fit person.
 This human scale is important because it emphasises the need for design in all locations to be well-considered.
 The quality of design of all developments, both residential and commercial, will be given equal importance.
 Housing design must be appropriate to the scale, character and grain (scale of layout) of the existing built form; however, a site bordering existing poor design will not be a reason to allow additional poor design.
-Instead it must seek to improve its immediate environment. - 5.1.5 The Essex Design Guide, first published by Essex County Council in 1997, and revised in 2005, is a very useful document which contains well-reasoned design guidance for developers, and local and neighbourhood plans, without being prescriptive.
-In its own words it "should help many of those responsible for producing the built environment understand that housing developments should have a sense of place, be legible, pedestrian friendly and sustainable which help create successful living environments".
+Instead it must seek to improve its immediate environment. - 5.1.5 The Essex Design Guide, first published by Essex County Council in 1997, and last revised in 2018, is a very useful document which contains well-reasoned design guidance for developers, and local and neighbourhood plans, without being prescriptive.
+In its own words: "It is used as a reference guide to help create high quality places with an identity specific to its Essex context.
+The 2018 edition seeks to address the evolution of socioOeconomic impacts on place-making".
 The Essex Design Guide as most recently amended is considered to be suitable for the architectural vernacular of Saffron Walden.